sora-tavares/Power-BI-Project---Superstore-Case-Study/README.md

 *Summary of strategic actions based on data insights*

 ---

 ## 📌 Key Findings

-- The West region drives the highest sales, while the Central region achieves stronger profit margins.
+- West region drives the highest sales; Central has stronger profit margins
-- Technology products generate the most revenue; Office Supplies also perform well for upselling.
+- Technology leads in revenue, with upselling potential in Office Supplies
-- Over 89% of sales come from customers active in the last 30 days, indicating strong recent engagement.
+- 89% of sales come from customers active in the past 30 days
-- “Champions” customers spend the most on average, while “At Risk” customers contribute over 40% of total revenue — making them a high-stakes segment.
+- “Champions” spend the most per order; “At Risk” customers contribute 40%+ of total revenue
-- RFM segmentation enabled targeted strategies, such as loyalty campaigns for Champions and win-back actions for At Risk groups.
+- RFM insights supported loyalty campaigns, retention efforts, and upsell targeting

 ---

 ## 🧗 Challenges Faced

-- Fine-tuning RFM segmentation logic to balance insight and simplicity
+- Fine-tuning RFM segmentation logic to balance clarity and insight
-- Cleaning inconsistent data values (e.g. missing categories, duplicates)
+- Handling missing categories and data inconsistencies
-- Designing clear visuals without overcrowding
+- Designing intuitive visuals that tell layered stories
-- Learning DAX for calculated columns and RFM score logic
+- Learning DAX for segmentation and metric calculations
-- Data inconsistency in the date field: To avoid skewed recency analysis, I applied a fixed cutoff date to simulate a consistent snapshot in time for RFM segmentation.
+- Establishing a fixed **cutoff date** to ensure accurate recency analysis

 ---

 ## ✅ Key Skills Demonstrated